Mining Matters engaging youth and adults during a program.

 Our History

 Mining Matters was established based on the model developed by MineralsEd, formerly known as the Mineral Resources Education Program of British Columbia.
-In 1990, the Mining Association of British Columbia (MABC) was confronted by industry surveys that the public perception of the mineral industry was extremely negative or there was no perception at all.
+In 1990, the Mining Association of British Columbia (MABC) was confronted by industry surveys showing that the public perception of the mineral industry was extremely negative or that there was no perception at all.
 At the same time, the province’s teachers were telling MABC officials that most of the information on the province’s mining sector was 20-30 years out of date.
-These problems sparked a formal partnership in 1991 between MABC, the Ministry of Education and the B.C.
+In 1991, these problems sparked a formal partnership between MABC, the Ministry of Education, and the B.C.
 Teachers' Federation.
 The result was the formation of the Mineral Resources Education Program of British Columbia.
-The innovative partnership allowed the teachers to produce mining related classroom resources aligned with curriculum requirements.
+The innovative partnership allowed teachers to produce mining-related classroom resources aligned with curriculum requirements.
 Industry representatives, government officials, and environmental groups were all consulted.
-In addition, a vital component of the program was teacher workshops that provided in-depth instruction on how to use these resources in the classroom.
+In addition, a vital component of the program focused on teacher workshops which provided in-depth instruction on how to use these resources in the classroom.

-In 1994, the Chair of the Education Committee of the Prospectors and Developers Association of Canada established the goal to provide children with balanced information on mining to enable them to make informed decisions in the future regarding the minerals industry.
+In 1994, the Chair of the Education Committee of the Prospectors and Developers Association of Canada established a goal of providing children with balanced information on mining to enable them to make informed decisions in the future regarding the minerals industry.

-In 1997 Mining Matters registered as an independent charitable organization, that is driven by a dedicated volunteer board of directors and a passionate team.
+In 1997, Mining Matters registered as an independent charitable organization; one that is driven by a dedicated volunteer board of directors and a passionate team.
 In recognition of the important roles of Indigenous people in the industry, we introduced programs for Indigenous youth in partnership with communities in 2001.
 Expansion across Canada was enabled with the implementation of a robust fund development strategy in 2005.

-Since inception, Mining Matters has brought balanced and accurate information to classrooms, camps and communities all over Canada, reaching an estimated 825,000 students, teachers and members of the public to date.
+Since its inception, Mining Matters has brought balanced and accurate information to classrooms, camps, and communities all over Canada, reaching an estimated 860,000 students, teachers and members of the public to date.